single-spa/single-spa.js.org/docs/migrating-angular-tutorial.md

 ### b) Create a Template

 The second challenge is that the `index.html` currently holds the entire application template.
-Since html will automatically render anything left in the file, we will need to pull all of the SPAs logic out of the html file and replace it with a new `<div />` containing the `id` single-spa will use to mount the application.
-To do this, we will create a new template that we can then provide to the single-spa-angular1 lifecycle function.
+Since html will automatically render anything in the file, we will need to pull all of the SPAs logic out of the html file and replace it with a new `<div />` containing the `id` single-spa will use to mount the application.
+To do this, we will create a new template that we can then provide to the `single-spa-angular1` lifecycle function.

 Create a new directory inside of `public/assets` called `templates`.
 Then create a new template called `display-machine.template.html`.